sebastiancarlos/yas-qwin/.internal-scripts/README-template.md

   SQL or refreshing your memory.

-**Alpha Disclaimer:** Currenty, YAS-QWIN has limited support for selection queries, and lacks data manipulation queries.
-Only DDL (creating and modifying the database schema) queries are fully supported.
+**Alpha Disclaimer:** Currenty, YAS-QWIN has limited support for selection queries.
 Check the bottom of the README for the full list of missing features.

 ## Installation